Council on Library and Information Resources: Digital Library Federation

 The Digital Library Federation (DLF) is a community of practitioners who advance research, learning, social justice, and the public good through the creative design and wise application of digital library technologies.
 It is the place where CLIR's broader information-community strategies are informed and enriched by digital library practice.
 DLF's activities are guided by the DLF Advisory Committee, which includes five members of CLIR's board of directors.

 Digitizing Hidden Special Collections and Archives

 Digitizing Hidden Special Collections and Archives is a national competition for digitizing collections of rare and unique content in cultural memory institutions.
 In 2021, CLIR awarded nearly $4 million to institutions holding collections of high scholarly value.
 In 2022, the number was about the same.
 The program is supported by The Andrew W. Mellon Foundation.

-By the grant that CLIR provided on the program "'The Animal Turn': Digitizing Animal Protection and Human-Animal Studies Collections" ASPCA digitized a curated collection of more than 150,000 pages of archival material, including annual reports, journals, scrapbooks, photos, and publications that provide a timeline of the work and influence of the ASPCA since its founding on April 10, 1866.
+By the grant that CLIR provided on the program "'The Animal Turn': Digitizing Animal Protection and Human-Animal Studies Collections" ASPCA (American Society for the Prevention of Cruelty to Animals) digitized a curated collection of more than 150,000 pages of archival material, including annual reports, journals, scrapbooks, photos, and publications that provide a timeline of the work and influence of the ASPCA since its founding on April 10, 1866.